Azure/sql-action/README.md

     # sqlpackage action on the .dacpac or .sqlproj file, supported options are: Publish, Script, DeployReport, DriftReport
     action:

-    # optional app (client) ID when using Azure Active Directory authentication
-    client-id:

-    # optional tenant ID of the Active Directory when using AAD auth and the 'common' tenant isn't available
-    tenant-id:

     # optional additional sqlpackage or go-sqlcmd arguments
     arguments: